 With a really strong, 6-leg design built onto a lightweight aluminium frame, this is a great bedchair for your bivvy.

 My first impression of the JRC Defender bivvy is “How can this be under £200?”

 It’s a decent size – and very straightforward to put together.

 The peak really does allow much more space than traditional models, and JRC have really maximised this.

-We found ample room for a decent sized bedchair, bivvy organiser and two tackle bags – on top of our rod holdall which fitted snugly at the back and out of the way.
+I found ample room for a decent sized bedchair, bivvy organiser and two tackle bags – on top of my rod holdall which fitted snugly at the back and out of the way.

 There is a one man or two man option, with both having additional overwraps available when fishing in those colder months.

 It’s made from a really light 210D coated polyester with all the seams tapered and sealed efficiently.